Diwakar Vaish

 Manav is India's first 3D printed humanoid robot, It was developed in late 2014 to early 2015.
 The robot is made on a multi processor platform to enhance research work.

 Diwakar Vaish (/dɪˈvækər ˈvæʃ/ div-AK-ər-_-VASH; born 23 July 1992) is an Indian-born robotics researcher and Head of Robotics and Research at A-SET Training and Research Institutes (2010–present).
 He is the developer of India's first completely indigenous 3D printed humanoid robot (Manav), India's first mind controlled robot, and the world's first production brain controlled wheelchair.
-Diwakar is the co-creator of the world's cheapest ventilator, with the All India Institute of Medical Sciences, Delhi.
+Diwakar collaborated with the All India Institute of Medical Sciences to create the AgVa Ventilator, a compact and inexpensive medical ventilator.
+He founded AgVa Healthcare (now D&D Healthcare) to make and distribute the product.
+The company was the subject of controversy in 2020 due to claims that many of its ventilators were defective and that some were adjusted to report delivering higher levels of oxygen than were actually being delivered.